joephinderink/SharePortation-Protocol--SPP-/policy/README.md

 [Top][toc]

 ### Rates
 Rate-related properties can currently be specified on `rate` and `time` Rules.
-Note: A future MDS version will likely support rates for `count` and `speed` rules, but their behavior is currently undefined.
+Note: A future  SPP version will likely support rates for `count` and `speed` rules, but their behavior is currently undefined.

 **[Beta feature](/general-information.md#beta-features)**: *Yes (as of 1.0.0)*.
 [Leave feedback](https://github.com/shareportation/mobility-data-specification/issues/674)